Degeneracy of Planar Central Configurations in the $N$-Body Problem: Conclusions

-When studying degeneracy of central configurations with bifurcation bearing in mind, we emphasize to work directly with the full configuration space from the computer-aided computations perspectives.
-By developing a systematic methods to eliminate trivial zero eigenvalues due to the invariance of translation, rotation and scaling, we provide a unified framework for analyzing the Jacobian matrix.
+When studying degeneracy of central configurations with bifurcation bearing in mind, we emphasize to work directly in the full configuration space, which is also convenient from the computer-aided computations perspectives.
+By developing a systematic methods to eliminate trivial zero eigenvalues due to the invariance of translation, rotation or scaling, we provide a unified framework for analyzing the Jacobian matrix.
 This allows for a precise characterization of degeneracy, distinguishing it from the effects of those symmetries.

-The three distinct formulations of degeneracy of central configurations presented here offer flexibility in handling different scenarios, enhancing the toolkit for studying central configurations.
+Four distinct formulations of degeneracy of central configurations presented here offer flexibility in handling different scenarios, enhancing the toolkit for studying central configurations.
 Applications to classical examples, such as the square configuration and the equilateral triangle with a central mass, not only validate the method but also uncover the known critical mass thresholds where degeneracy emerges.
 In particular, the analysis reaffirms the non-degeneracy of Lagrange’s equilateral triangle central configurations for any mass.

-These investigations facilitate and pave the way to explore the degeneracy of central configurations, especially their bifurcations in the full configuration space, which is our next topic.
+These investigations facilitate and pave the way to explore the degeneracy of central configurations, especially their bifurcations in the full configuration space, which is our next topic to pursue.

 {\bf Acknowledgements:} Shanzhong Sun is partially supported by the National Key R\&D Program of China (2020YFA 0713300), NSFC (Nos.
 11771303, 12171327, 11911530092, 12261131498, 11871045).
 Zhifu Xie is partially supported by Wright W. and Annie Rea Cross Endowment Funds at the University of Southern Mississippi and by National Science Foundation (Award Number (FAIN): 2447675).